-In the fourth quarter of 2020, we acquired Panoptes, transforming our pipeline with the addition of PP-001.
-PP-001, is a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what we believe to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with DHODH inhibitors.
-PP-001 has been developed in two clinical-stage ophthalmic formulations: an intravitreal injection for inflammatory diseases of the eye including posterior uveitis, and a novel nano carrier technology eye drop for ocular surface diseases such as conjunctivitis, dry eye disease and others.
-Other administration routes are also in development and IND enabling studies are underway for conditions outside the ocular space.
+In the fourth quarter of 2020, we acquired Panoptes, adding to our pipeline KIO-101 (formerly known as PP-001), a next-generation, non-steroidal, immuno-modulatory and small-molecule inhibitor of Dihydroorotate Dehydrogenase ("DHODH") with what we believe to be best-in-class picomolar potency and a validated immune modulating mechanism designed to overcome the off-target side effects and safety issues associated with DHODH inhibitors.
+KIO-101 has been developed in two clinical-stage ophthalmic formulations: an intravitreal injection for inflammatory diseases of the eye including posterior uveitis, and a novel nano carrier technology eye drop for ocular surface diseases such as dry eye disease.
+Other administration routes are also in development.
+Top line data in a phase 2 proof-of-concept ("POC") study evaluating KIO-101 in patients with ocular surface inflammation due to ocular surface diseases, including dry eye, is expected in the fourth quarter of 2021.

-In addition, we are developing Ocular Bandage Gel ("OBG"), a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve ocular surface integrity.
-OBG, with unique properties that help hydrate and protect the ocular surface, is in clinical evaluation for patients undergoing PRK surgery for corneal wound repair after refractive surgery and patients with PE as a result of dry eye.
-A type-B meeting was held with the U.S. Food and Drug Administration's ("FDA") Center for Drug Evaluation and Research ("CDER") division during the first quarter of 2021 to discuss eligibility of continuing OBG clinical studies as a drug.
-As a result, development of OBG has shifted from a medical device to a drug, which allows for reimbursement under Medicare Part D.
+In addition, we are developing KIO-201 (formerly known as Ocular Bandage Gel or "OBG"), a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve ocular surface integrity.
+KIO-201, with unique properties that help hydrate and protect the ocular surface, is in clinical evaluation for patients undergoing PRK surgery for corneal wound repair after refractive surgery and patients with PE as a result of dry eye.
+A type-B meeting was held with the U.S. Food and Drug Administration's ("FDA") Center for Drug Evaluation and Research ("CDER") division during the first quarter of 2021 to discuss eligibility of continuing KIO-201 clinical studies as a drug.
+As a result, development of KIO-201 has shifted from a medical device to a drug, which allows for reimbursement under Medicare Part D.

-In May 2020, we were granted a loan (the "Loan") from Silicon Valley Bank in the amount of approximately \$0.278 million pursuant to the Paycheck Protection Program (the "PPP") under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was enacted in March 2020.
+In May 2020, we were granted a loan (the "Loan") from Silicon Valley Bank in the amount of \$0.278 million pursuant to the Paycheck Protection Program (the "PPP") under Division A, Title I of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), which was enacted in March 2020.
 The Loan could have been prepaid by us at any time prior to maturity with no prepayment penalties.
 Funds from the Loan were only permitted to be used for payroll costs, costs used to continue group health care benefits, mortgage payments, rent, utilities, and interest on other debt obligations incurred before February 15, 2020 ("Qualifying Expenses").
 We used the entire Loan amount for Qualifying Expenses.
 Under the terms of the PPP, certain amounts of the Loan could be forgiven if they are used for Qualifying Expenses as described in the CARES Act.
-In April of 2021, we were notified by the Small Business Administration ("SBA") that this loan was forgiven in full.
+In April of 2021, we were notified by the Small Business Administration ("SBA") that this Loan was forgiven in full.

 Throughout our history, we have not generated significant revenue.
-We have never been profitable, and from inception through March 31, 2021, our losses from operations have aggregated approximately \$110.9 million.
-Our Net Loss was approximately \$2.6 million and \$2.0 million for the three months ended March 31, 2021 and 2020, respectively.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of and seek regulatory approval for our PP-001 and OBG product candidates, and any other product candidates we advance to clinical development.
-If we obtain regulatory approval for PP-001 and OBG, we expect to incur significant expenses to create an infrastructure to support the commercialization of PP-001 and OBG including sales, marketing and distribution functions.
+We have never been profitable and from inception through September 30, 2021, our losses from operations have aggregated \$116.356 million.
+Our Net Loss was \$8.017 million and \$5.676 million for the nine months ended September 30, 2021 and 2020, respectively.
+We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of and seek regulatory approval for our KIO-301, KIO-101 and KIO-201 product candidates, and any other product candidates we advance to clinical development.
+If we obtain regulatory approval for our KIO-301, KIO-101 and KIO-201 product candidates, we expect to incur significant expenses in order to create an infrastructure to support their commercialization including sales, marketing, and distribution functions.